teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/COMPLETE-EVENING-SUMMARY-GLOW-V2.md

 ## Where We Are Now

 The graintime foundation is perfect.
-The first Ketos program is complete.
+The first Steel program is complete.
 The automation exists for future grainbranches.
 The documentation teaches in Glow V2 voice.
 The repository structure follows the "as above, so below" principle.
 The GitHub Actions deployment is triggered and building.

 We're not done - we have an ascendant formula to debug and deploy to verify.
 But we're not starting from zero anymore.
 We're refining what works and fixing what we know is broken.